 Monitoring & Thresholds:

 Monitoring moth flight with pheromone traps is key to season-long control, both to respond quickly to changes in flight and to avoid unnecessary sprays.
 Reports of moth trap captures at selected locations are provided in most New England states.
 The most accurate and timely flight information will be obtained by monitoring your own fields.
 Heliothis net traps baited with Hercon Heliothis zea pheromone lures are commercially available and widely used in the region.
 Place traps in blocks with fresh silk and count moths twice weekly to monitor average nightly catch.
+Calculate the average nightly catch (divide total count by the number of nights since the last count).
 Replace lures every two weeks.
+Use 2 traps on each farm and move one each week into fresh silk.

 Chemical Controls & Pesticides: